stefan-hoeck/idris2-ilex/README.md

-Function `closeStr` is more involved: In this case, we need to manually construct the token bounds, append the bounded token to the list of recognized tokens, and change the parser state back to `Init`:
+Function `closeStr` is more involved: In this case, we need to manually construct the token bounds, append the bounded token to the list of recognized tokens, and change the parser state back to `Ini`:

 ```idris
 closeStr x = T1.do